Mesothelioma Survival — What Does it Mean to be a Survivor?

 Patients should keep themselves informed about mesothelioma and new research and trials supporting survival and remission rates.
 Transparency between specialists, researchers and mesothelioma patients will ensure that everyone is kept up to speed on symptoms and the actions that can be taken to help achieve remission.
 When patients understand their cancer, they are better equipped to work through it.
 Studies have shown that this type of health literacy can improve the patient’s experience, relationships and engagement with their specialists and their overall quality of life.

-If you would like more information on improving survival rates and achieving remission please contact our Patient Advocates, or get in touch with mesothelioma survivors who are now dedicated to your advocacy and support.
+If you would like more information on improving survival rates and achieving remission please contact our Claim Advocates, or get in touch with mesothelioma survivors who are now dedicated to your advocacy and support.